psusecurity/psusecurity.github.io/README.md

 - Starting from the last instruction until the first instruction:
 	- Reconstruct the instructions executed before the crash in chronological order
 	- Which memory cells or which registers were read/written by each instruction (please give the addresses of memory cells and names of registers)
-	- For an instruction, if memory cells or registers are written, what are their original values?
+	- For an instruction, if memory cells or registers are overwritten, what are their original values?
 	- **The more instructions you resolve and the more information you provide, the more bonus you will obtain**

 **Hints:**